 A Systems-Centered Practitioner is someone who has: met the training criteria at the Foundation, Intermediate and Advanced levels (assessed by: themselves, SCTRI mentors and peers in training), applied for and engaged in the peer evaluation process for licensing, been recognized by the license holders, and paid the requisite licensing fee.
 Becoming a licensed Systems-Centered Practitioner entitles members to describe themselves as using the Systems-Centered methods, and to use Systems-Centered on their professional and promotional materials.
 Retaining the license requires ongoing re-licensure, currently set at every five years.
-The SCT Practitioner license is granted by Yvonne M. Agazarian and the Systems-Centered Training and Research Institute who jointly own the legal trademark.
-They are responsible both for granting licenses and for maintaining the integrity of the trademark.
+The SCT Practitioner license is granted by the Systems-Centered Training and Research Institute, owner of the legal trademark with responsibility both for granting licenses and for maintaining the integrity of the trademark.
 A trademark license certifies competence as a way of maintaining some degree of consistency and reliability over what work is called System-Centered, protecting both the integrity of the method and the values represented by those practicing it.

 What to Expect in Training to Become a Systems-Centered Practitioner